-The Rica-Rica is a herb native on the Atacama Desert.
-I haven’t seen it being sold in the USA, you can substitute with thyme or just enjoy your Pisco sour.
+The Rica-Rica is a herb native to the Atacama Desert.
+Available in Amazon (affiliated link).
+You can substitute with thyme or enjoy your Pisco sour.

 Rica-Rica Pisco Sour